Amir Bar

 Shalom!

-I am a Ph.D. candidate at Tel Aviv University and a Visiting Student Researcher in BAIR working with Amir Globerson and Trevor Darrell.
+I am a Ph.D. candidate at Tel Aviv University and BAIR working with Amir Globerson and Trevor Darrell.
 My goal is to teach computers to understand the world from unlabeled data, using little to no supervision.

 I've pioneered AI for medical imaging as an AI Research Lead at Zebra Medical Vision (acquired).
 My research team developed multiple FDA cleared algorithms for automatic analysis of medical images (e.g, [1, 2]).